volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 *does a deep copy*

-Note, that this is not optimal way of cloning an object, consider using [`cloneDeep`](https://lodash.com/docs/4.17.15#cloneDeep) from lodash:
+Note, that this is not the optimal way of cloning an object, consider using [`cloneDeep`](https://lodash.com/docs/4.17.15#cloneDeep) from lodash:

 ```javascript
 const user = {